NYU-Molecular-Pathology/oncomine_automation/README.md

 2. copy basecall QC matrix files from **/MOLECULAR LAB ONLY/NYU-MyeloSeqer/Patient data** to **amplicon.dropout.dropoff**
 3. get a copy of the myeloseq worksheet for the run from the **MOLECULAR LAB ONLY/NYU-MyeloSeqer/Worksheets-Wetlab** folder
 4. drop the worksheet to the **worksheet.dropoffs** subfolder under the IonTorrent folder on the Molecular shared drive

-5. kickstart the workflow to generate QC plots/reports, to filter and select confident calls, and to save variants in a csv and xlsx formats
+**Note**: the workflow automatically kickstart in a few seconds.
+It takes up to 10~20 minutes to generate QC plots/reports, to filter and select confident calls, and to save variants in a csv and excel format

-6. copy CSV and dropout reports to the **/MOLECULAR LAB ONLY/NYU-MyeloSeqer/Patient data**
+5. copy CSV and dropout reports to the **/MOLECULAR LAB ONLY/NYU-MyeloSeqer/Patient data**